 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

-Video Slice: A spatially distinct region of a video frame that is encoded separately from other regions in the same frame.

-Editor's note: The Video Slice definition above needs to be confirmed by SA WG4.

-PDU Set: A PDU Set is composed of one or more PDUs carrying the payload of one unit of information generated at the application level (e.g. a frame or video slice for XRM Services), which are of same importance requirement at application layer.
+PDU Set: A PDU Set is composed of one or more PDUs carrying the payload of one unit of information generated at the application level (e.g. a frame or video slice for XRM Services, as used in TR 26.926).
+In some implementations all PDUs within the PDU Set are of same importance requirement at application layer.
 All PDUs in a PDU Set are needed by the application layer to use the corresponding unit of information.
-In some cases, the application layer can still recover parts of the information unit, when some PDUs are missing.
+In other implementations, the application layer can use the data up to the first lost PDU in the PDU Set and apply error concealment to recover parts of the information unit.